Bibinuz/dotfiles/README.md

 2. Link Configuration Files
 Use GNU Stow to symlink the configurations to your home directory.
 This command links everything inside the directories while ignoring the scripts and this README file.
+You MUST remove all folders that may be already in place, for example, hyprland already autogeneatates ~/.config/hypr/hyprland.conf, if you try to Stow with that directory already created it won't work, just rename them to ~/.config/hypr_old or something like that
 ```bash
 stow */
 ```